dcogb/dcogb.github.io/documentation/api/Kohana_Route.md

 		if ($required AND $missing)
 		{
-			throw new Mountain Valley Church of God_Exception( &#039;Required route parameter not passed: :param&#039;,
+			throw new Donica Church of God_Exception(
+				&#039;Required route parameter not passed: :param&#039;,
 				[&#039;:param&#039; =&gt; reset($missing)]
 			);